Overcoming Conflicting Data when Updating a Neural Semantic Parser: Base Model

 \section{Base Model}

 The semantic parsing model we use for our experiments is a sequence-to-sequence model based on the transformer architecture \cite{vaswani2017attention}.
-We use a sequence-to-sequence model because of their flexibility and widespread use in semantic parsing \cite{jia-liang-2016-data,dong-lapata-2016-language,rongali2020dontparse}, but many of the methods we explore also apply to other types of parsing models.
+We use a sequence-to-sequence model because of their flexibility and widespread use in semantic parsing \cite{jia-liang-2016-data,dong-lapata-2016-language,rongali2020dontparse} and NLP in general.
 Our model encodes a language input using a pre-trained 12-layer BERT model \cite{devlin-etal-2019-bert}, then decodes a parse tree flattened by depth-first traversal.
 At each step, the decoder can generate either 1) a labeled bracket representing an intent or argument label 2) a closing bracket or 3) an index of an input token to be copied.
 The hyperparameters of our model architecture and training can be found in Appendix~\ref{sec:model-hparams}.